-There are two techniques to keep in mind when we talk about stakeholder management in the context of keeping people informed of the status of a project.
+When we talk about stakeholder management and keeping people informed of the status of a project, there are two techniques to keep in mind:

 The purpose underlying both of these techniques is critical to the success of your project.